mikesteele/dual-captions/TEST_PLAN.md

 ### Test Plan tests (meta)
 #### Netflix
 ##### Top
-Verify that Bleach - English CC has "top" captions.
+Verify that Bleach - English subtitles has "top" captions.
 Find "player-timedtext-text-container" in the DOM.
 It should have a top style.
 ##### Bottom - 1
-Verify that Cosmos: A Spacetime Odyssey - Spanish CC has bottom captions.
+Verify that Cosmos: A Spacetime Odyssey - Spanish subtitles has bottom captions.
 Find "player-timedtext-text-container" in the DOM.
 It should have a bottom style.
 ##### Bottom - 2
-Verify that Cosmos: A Spacetime Odyssey - English \[CC\] has bottom captions.
+Verify that Cosmos: A Spacetime Odyssey - English \[CC\] subtitles has bottom captions.
 Find "player-timedtext-text-container" in the DOM.
 It should have a bottom style.

 ### YouTube
 #### Basic tests